openstack/charm-deployment-guide/deploy-guide/source/percona-series-upgrade-to-focal.rst

     .. warning::

-       Do not (back up and) restore the Percona Cluster version of the 'mysql', 'performance_schema', 'dpm', 'sys' or any other system specific databases into the MySQL Innodb Cluster.
+       Do not (back up and) restore the Percona Cluster version of the 'mysql', 'performance_schema', 'sys' or any other system specific databases into the MySQL Innodb Cluster.
 Doing so will corrupt the DB and necessitate the destruction and re-creation of the mysql-innodb-cluster application.
-For more information see bug `LP
-       #1936210`_.
+       For more information see bug `LP #1936210`_.

     .. note::